HL7/fhir-central-cancer-registry-reporting-ig/input/pagecontent/usecases.md

 **Oncologist Consultation:** Amy has a consultation with an oncologist, Dr. Joseph Nichols, on 3/21/2023 (extension:assertedDate in Central Cancer Registry Reporting Primary Cancer Condition Profile).
 This visit establishes T0 for purposes of determining triggers for reporting to the central cancer registry.
 Dr. Nichols orders a CT and MRI.
 He documents her [cancer diagnosis](Condition-primary-cancer-condition-breast.html) of infiltrating duct carcinoma (extension:histologyMorphologyBehavior) of the left (extension:lateralityQualifier) breast (bodySite) in her medical record, and notes Histologic test (procedure) as the diagnostic confirmation method (extension:cancer-status-evidence-type).

 CT and MRI are performed on 3/24/2023 and Dr. Nichols receives the results on 3/29/23.
 Results confirm that the cancer is 4cm, localized, with no adenopathy or visible metastases.
-After reviewing the results, on 4/4/23 Dr. Nichols documents the [clinical stage as cT2 cN0 cM0 and Stage Group IIA, AJCC 8th Edition](Observation-cancer-stage-group-example.html) (TNM Stage Group Profile).
+After reviewing the results, on 4/4/23 Dr. Nichols documents the clinical stage classification as [cT2](Observation-tnm-clinical-primary-tumor-category-cT2.html), [cN0](Observation-tnm-clinical-regional-nodes-category-cN0), [cM0](Observation-tnm-clinical-distant-metastases-category-cM0.html), and [Stage Group IIA](Observation-cancer-stage-group-example.html), AJCC 8th Edition.

 **4/5/23: The diagnosis of cancer associated with the encounter triggers an initial report to be generated and sent to the central cancer registry.
-(T0+15 days: Encounter-based (EB) bundle EB.1)**
+(T0+15 days: [Encounter-based (EB) bundle EB.1](Bundle-ccrr-content-bundle-example.html))**

 _**Treatment and Monitoring**_